 |PROSITE documentation PDOC00163 [for PROSITE entry PS00183]|

-Ubiquitin-conjugating enzymes (EC 188.8.131.52) (UBC or E2 enzymes) [1,2,3] catalyze the covalent attachment of ubiquitin to target proteins.
-An activated ubiquitin moiety is transferred from an ubiquitin-activating enzyme (E1) to E2 which later ligates ubiquitin directly to substrate proteins with or without the assistance of 'N-end' recognizing proteins (E3).
+Ubiquitin-conjugating enzymes (EC 184.108.40.206) (UBC or E2 enzymes) [1,2,3,4] catalyze the covalent attachment of ubiquitin to target proteins.
+Ubiquitin is conjugated to the target protein through the coordinated action of three enzyme activities designated E1, E2, and E3.
+The E1 or ubiquitin-activating enzyme (see <PDOC00463>) forms, in an ATP-dependent manner, a thioester linkage between its active site cysteine and the carboxy terminus of ubiquitin.
+The activated ubiquitin moiety is then transferred from E1 to the active site cysteine in E2 through a trans-thiol esterification reaction.
+The UBC enzyme later ligates ubiquitin directly to substrate proteins with or without the assistance of 'N-end' recognizing proteins (E3).

 In most species there are many forms of UBC (at least 9 in yeast) which are implicated in diverse cellular functions.

-A cysteine residue is required for ubiquitin-thiolester formation.
-There is a single conserved cysteine in UBC's and the region around that residue is conserved in the sequence of known UBC isozymes.
-We have used that region as a signature pattern.
-We also developed a profile that spans the complete catalytical domain.Expert(s) to contact by email:
+We have used the region around the active site cysteine as a signature pattern.
+We also developed a profile that spans the complete catalytic core domain.Expert(s) to contact by email:

 PROSITE methods (with tools and information) covered by this documentation:

 |1||Authors||Jentsch S. Seufert W. Sommer T. Reins H.-A.|

 |Title||Ubiquitin-conjugating enzymes: novel regulators of eukaryotic cells.|

 |2||Authors||Jentsch S. Seufert W. Hauser H.-P.|